IbcAlpha/IBC/userguide.md

 You should also clear your shell history if you entered the above command.
-In most cases this is achieved by pressing ALT+F7 (Windows users) or typing ``history -c`` (Linux user), although you should check it worked by pressing the up arrow afterwards.
+In most cases this is achieved by pressing ALT+F7 (Windows users) or typing ``history -c`` (Linux users), although you should check it worked by pressing the up arrow afterwards.

 ### Configuring IBController
 ---------------------------